 Use no endpoint (endpoint ID) vpn-pmtu to disable the per-gateway PMTU settings.
-For example: no endpoint 1 vpn-pmtu index is the current index of the gateway endpoint pair you want to move.
+For example: no endpoint 1 vpn-pmtu endpoint (index) ( up | down | index2)

 Move a configured gateway endpoint pair up, down, or to a specific indexed location.